First Gathering for 2023 : : AUTUMN

 Summer: Saturday 2 and Sunday 3 December

 How much does it cost?

-Payment plans throughout the duration of the course are possible.
+Payment plans throughout the duration of the year are possible.

 Where will it be held?